Latest release: Shifty Adventures in Nookie Wood

 Cale's music grows on you.
-One of his records was deemed as "chamber music for the homeless" As a musician he has explored the niches of noise as well as the commercial poppy sounds of the seventies.
+As a musician he has explored the niches of noise as well as the commercial poppy sounds of the Seventies.
 He doesn't snub hard rock, he explores the margins of minimal music.
+One of his records was even described as "chamber music for the homeless".
 Nowadays he follows hiphop closely.

 "I don't look over my shoulder.
 I focus on whatever I haven't been able to do before and strive for it.
 I remember what I didn't get done the last time I was recording and start there."